 Today close to one hundred percent of houses in Iceland are heated with renewable energy, and nine out of ten are heated directly with geothermal heat, through district heating systems.
 The remaining 10 percent, which are in areas where geothermal resources are yet to be found, are heated with renewable electricity.

 The social and economic benefits of this development have been substantial.
 As calculated by experts in the Icelandic ministry of industries and innovation, the annual macro-economic benefits of the geothermal district heating system accounts for to up to 7 percent of Iceland’s GDP, roughly equivalent to 3,000 USD per person each year.

 Switching from imported fossil fuel to a renewable domestic resource also benefits the environment and has greatly reduced Iceland’s CO2 emissions.
 In Reykjavík, for example, CO2 emissions due to space heating have gone from 250,000 tons per year to zero in the last fifty years.
 In the hundred-year period from 1914 to 2014, total CO2 savings from the use of domestic renewable energy in lieu of imported fossil fuel in Iceland can be calculated at 350 million tons of CO2.

 This simple example, from one small country, should be a key contribution to any discussion on climate change mitigation and meeting common targets under the Paris Agreement.

-Ragnheiður Elín Árnadóttir is a Senior Fellow at the Global Energy Center.
-She served as Iceland’s former Minister of Industry and Commerce, and was responsible for energy issues.
+Ragnheiður Elín Árnadóttir is a senior fellow at the Atlantic Council Global Energy Center.
+She served as Iceland’s former minister of industry and commerce, and was responsible for energy issues.
 You can follow her on Twitter @REArnadottir